 We particularly welcome applications from women, people from the local black and minority ethnic communities, and disabled people who we know are under-represented in chair and non-executive roles.

 Our recruitment processes are conducted in accordance with the Code of Governance to ensure that they are made on merit after a fair and open process so that the best people, from the widest possible pool of candidates, are appointed.

-- We strongly recommend an informal and confidential discussion about the roles with the Chair of the Trust, Lynn McGill.
+- We strongly recommend an informal and confidential discussion with the Chair of the Trust, Lynn McGill.
 Please contact her PA, Janine Homer on 01625 661533 prior to the closing date to make arrangements for this

-- NHS England / NHS Improvement – for general enquiries contact Miriam Walker on 0300 123 2059 or by emailing email@example.com
+- NHS England / NHS Improvement – for general enquiries contact Miriam Walker by emailing firstname.lastname@example.org